belgort-clark/ctec-126-module-4-weekly-assignment-3/README.md

-# Updated JavaScript Form Validation Assignment with Suggestions for Improvement:
+# JavaScript Form Validation Assignment with Suggestions for Improvement:

 ## General Instructions

-- Develop a professional looking and attractive HTML form that employs JavaScript validation.
+- Develop a professional-looking and attractive HTML form that employs JavaScript validation.
-- Your HTML must be in file named `project_2.html`.
+- Your HTML must be in a file named `project_2.html`.
 - Your CSS must be in a folder/file named `css/style.css`.
 - Your JavaScript must be in a folder/file named `js/script.js`.
-- Ensure accessibility using WAVE tests without errors, alerts or contrast issues.
+- Ensure accessibility using WAVE tests without errors, alerts, or contrast issues.
 - The use of the HTML `required` attribute is prohibited.
 - You must provide a set of instructions for the user.